rrozema12/MyPL/README.md

 ```

 ## Running the application
-Run the application with this command
+Run the program with this command in the terminal
 ```
 python hw6.py ../test/my_pl_file.txt
 ```